European Journal of Neurodegenerative Diseases 2023; 12(1) January-April: 14-16

 Orofacial movement disorders are a group of hyperkinetic extrapyramidal movements presenting dysfunctional activities on the masticatory, facial mimic, or tongue musculatures.
 The most common cause of acquired orofacial movement disorders is drug-induced dyskinesias.
 Our report describes a rare case of pramipexole-induced orofacial movement disorders in a patient with restless legs syndrome.

-KEYWORDS: Dyskinesia, pramipexole, movement disorders, restless leg syndrome
+KEYWORDS: Dyskinesia, pramipexole, movement disorder, restless leg syndrome

 INTRODUCTION